Russell Zguta

-Russell Zguta (born October 3, 1949) is a US historian, educator, and professor emeritus at the University of Missouri.
+Russell Zguta (born October 3, 1949) is a U.S. historian, educator, and professor emeritus at the University of Missouri.

+Early life and education

 Zguta is a native of Ukraine.
-Born as Jaroslav Zguta, he was given the name "Russell" upon his enrollment in first grade; it was deemed more American.
+Born Jaroslav Zguta, he was given the name "Russell" upon his enrollment in first grade; it was deemed more American.

-He received his Bachelor of Arts in History from Saint Francis University in 1964, and his Masters (1965) and Ph.D.
-(1967) from Pennsylvania State University.
+He received his bachelor's degrees in history from Saint Francis University in 1964, and his masters (1965) and doctorate (1967) from Pennsylvania State University.

+Career

-Zguta's research has focused on Middle Age and early Modern Slavic and Russian culture.
+Zguta's research has focused on the medieval and Early Modern cultural history of the East Slavs (today's Ukrainians, Belarusians and Russians).

 In 1979, Choice magazine included his book Russian Minstrels: A History of the Skomorokhi (1978) in its Outstanding Academic Books list for that year.
 His other publications include "Witchcraft Trials in Seventeenth-Century Russia" in The American Historical Review (1977); "The One-Day Votive Church: A Religious Response to the Black Death in Early Russia" in Slavic Review (1981); and the "Monastic Medicine in Kievan Rus' and Early Muscovy" chapter in Medieval Russian Culture (1984).

 While at the University of Missouri, Zguta chaired multiple departments: History (1989-1991 and 2010-2013), Economics (1991-1995), and Romance Literature (2005-2008).
-In 1990, he received the Purple Chalk Award (where the winner is chosen by a student vote) "for exemplary teaching and advising".
+In 1990, he received the university's Purple Chalk Award (where the winner is chosen by a student vote) "for exemplary teaching and advising".

-In October 2016, the Central Slavic Conference, a regional affiliate of ASEEES, presented Zguta with its Presidential Award for "his lifetime of support of the Central Slavic Conference and untiring promotion of Slavic studies".
+In October 2016, the Central Slavic Conference, a regional affiliate of ASEEES, presented Zguta with its presidential award for "his lifetime of support of the Central Slavic Conference and untiring promotion of Slavic studies".